 I do not grade on a curve.
 If many students get good grades, great!
 If many have mediocre grades, so be it; it will be disappointing and an incentive to do better.
 I will not try to trick you with impossible exams.
 Ideally, all can have 100 points!
 Final evaluation will be based on the following breakdown:

-Lab exercises 43% Individual studio project 17%
+Lab exercises (appr.
+20) 43% Individual studio project 27%

-Participation in class 10% (we will use the BB discussion board extensively)
+Participation in class 10% (we will use the BB discussion board extensively, and we will take attendance at the begin of each session)